jgontrum/cky-parser-optimization/README.md

 | **Only Intersection** | 65 min     | [Pastebin](https://pastebin.com/DcxT7ZV2)     |

-The following graph shows the parse time per sentence length.
+The following graph shows the parse time per sentence length for the experiment using intersection only for the second symbol.
 The time for sentences with the same length has been averaged.
-[Link to interactive graph.](https://docs.google.com/spreadsheets/d/e/2PACX-1vQWpZIeK6AD57I4uALOQdK4hJuhRsXP8f93ZayjqnxU2O9TvoO_EQSta7ToIPfrqxeUkpnN0tGvMLU_/pubchart?oid=1749918744&format=interactive) The code at the time of the experiments is in the tag [model3/hybrid](https://github.com/jgontrum/uu-lt-syntactic-parsing/tree/model3/hybrid).
+[Link to interactive graph.](https://docs.google.com/spreadsheets/d/e/2PACX-1vQWpZIeK6AD57I4uALOQdK4hJuhRsXP8f93ZayjqnxU2O9TvoO_EQSta7ToIPfrqxeUkpnN0tGvMLU_/pubchart?oid=1749918744&format=interactive)

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_AC3A7690987781C1E70E665F151FB9466C4BA0FD2D594B7C7FC343EAE4C9678B_1518784019907_chart+1.png)

+The code at the time of the experiments is in the tag [model3/hybrid](https://github.com/jgontrum/uu-lt-syntactic-parsing/tree/model3/hybrid).

 # Discussion

 Overall, the best performing approach is the hybrid model, where the matrix operation based lookup is used for only a few and very large cells.
-In fact, the performance gain compared to the only intersection based run is neglectable.
-As there is a dramatic difference between said performance (65min) and the intersection experiments (XXX min), I argue that the data structures used in model 2 are to blame for the differences.
+However, the, in the experiment where only the second symbol is intersected, the performance gain compared to the only intersection based run is neglectable.

+As there is a dramatic difference between said performance and the intersection experiments (401 min), I argue that the data structures used in model 2 are to blame for the differences.
 A lookup in a sparse matrix seems to come with a huge overhead, while a smaller NumPy array can be accessed very quickly.

 Nevertheless, I find the idea behind the matrix lookup intriguing and wonder if it can be possibly extended in a way to precompute a matrix for multiple cells at a time.

+However, in the end of my experiments I started to doubt the times measured.
+Apparently, the CPU performance of the used server varies depending on the time and date, as it might be shared with other users.
+Despite of it, a general trend is recognizable, making the hybrid model with a threshold of 3000 the best performing configuration.

 The GitHub repository for the project can be found [here](https://github.com/jgontrum/uu-lt-syntactic-parsing).